mart-mihkel/data-eng-project/README.md

 ## **Project Overview**

 This project analyzes traffic accidents in Estonia by examining the impact of weather conditions, traffic volumes, and road characteristics.
 The goal is to provide actionable insights for improving road safety and reducing accidents.
+This is achieved through combining data from varied sources, such as the Estonian Open Data Portal, Estonian Transport Administration and the Estonian Weather Service.
+By using data engineering techniques and tools, this data is cleaned, combined, transformed, loaded and served.

 ### **Key Objectives**

-1. Understand how weather conditions like rain, snow, and fog influence accident severity.
+1. Find reliable and detailed data about the needed domains.
-2. Identify traffic patterns during peak hours that contribute to accidents.
+2. Enable the detailed analysis of of how weather conditions like precipitation or wind speed influence accident severity.
-3. Assess the impact of adverse weather on vulnerable groups (pedestrians, cyclists).
+3. Enable investigating the effects of traffic density of accident severity.
-4. Provide data-driven recommendations to policymakers for enhancing road safety.
+4. Create customizable data-driven visualizations that can be used for communicating key findings.

 ---